ShoreShop/ShoreModel_Benchmark/resubmissions/SLRM_LIM/README.md

 ### Model implementation (Post ShoreShop 2.0 WorkShop)
 The SLRM model was applied to ***Task1.Short-term prediction***, and ***Task2.Medium-term prediction***.
 The SLRM was implemented by calibrating free parameters ($μ$ and $k_r$) from the provided observation data. *After the workshop, the model implemented cross-shore evolution using optimal free parameters for each intersection.
 The model also implemented longshore sediment transport caused by the wave direction.*

+Here, shoreline change caused by longshore sediment transport is simulated using a simplified version of the numerical model proposed by Lim et al. [2][3].

 ### Model classification
 #### Model mechanics
 - [ ] Process-Based Models (PBM): couple hydrodynamics, waves, and morphodynamics through mass and momentum conservation laws.